gespinoza/datarodsexplorer/docs/DREUserGuide.md

 ### <a name="datarods-vars"></a>Using the NASA Data Rods Variables Info spreadsheet

 The [NASA Data Rods Variables spreadsheet](https://docs.google.com/spreadsheets/d/1Djq_djFupHoPnBR9NOuDYmVPwTuWmWewo8wddl6qofs/edit?ts=581ca0ca#gid=0) is maintained by NASA GES-DISC staff, and provides the basic information to be used within DRE for all data server requests.
 Initial point of contact for NASA data-related questions is [William Teng](mailto:william.l.teng@nasa.gov).
-All general questions related to data rods should go to [gsfc-help-disc@lists.nasa.gov](mailto:gsfc-help-disc@lists.nasa.gov).
+All general questions related to data rods should go to <gsfc-help-disc@lists.nasa.gov>.

 ### <a name="config"></a>Reading and editing the model\_config.txt file

 The [model\_config.txt](https://github.com/gespinoza/datarodsexplorer/blob/master/tethysapp/data_rods_explorer/public/data/model_config.txt) file is manually constructed with care, based on content in the [NASA Data Rods Variables spreadsheet](https://docs.google.com/spreadsheets/d/1Djq_djFupHoPnBR9NOuDYmVPwTuWmWewo8wddl6qofs/edit?ts=581ca0ca#gid=0) mentioned above.
 This provides a configuration specification for each model and variable, which enables constructing queries to the NASA Common Metadata Repository (CMR) and to the Giovanni data server at the user&#39;s direction, for all purposes of the DRE.
 This only needs to be updated if something changes about the NASA CMR or data servers, or if there are more models and/or variables to be described.
 Any such changes from NASA should be communicated and confirmed by means of the [NASA Data Rods Variables spreadsheet](https://docs.google.com/spreadsheets/d/1Djq_djFupHoPnBR9NOuDYmVPwTuWmWewo8wddl6qofs/edit?ts=581ca0ca#gid=0).

 **Note** there are two copies of model\_config.txt: [one in GitHub](https://github.com/gespinoza/datarodsexplorer/blob/master/tethysapp/data_rods_explorer/public/data/model_config.txt), which the DRE app uses at runtime, and [a second one on the HydroShare apps server](https://apps.hydroshare.org/static/data_rods_explorer/data/model_config.txt), which is used in the nightly cron job to update the [dates\_and\_spatial\_range.txt](https://apps.hydroshare.org/static/data_rods_explorer/data/dates_and_spatial_range.txt) file (also on the HydroShare apps server).
 The benefit of having the runtime app use the model\_config.txt on GitHub is that the variables can be edited and tested without having to sync the server version with the GitHub version.
 But if there are changes to model parameters such as model name, version, or URL template for requests, then the GitHub and server versions of model\_config.txt must by sync'd.
-This is done by a request to [dev@hydroshare.org](mailto:dev@hydroshare.org).
+This is done by a request to <dev@hydroshare.org>.

 We will look at the 2-line header block and the first model in the [model\_config.txt](https://github.com/gespinoza/datarodsexplorer/blob/master/tethysapp/data_rods_explorer/public/data/model_config.txt) file, as of Nov 1, 2018.
 The top line in the header block identifies the model-specific content (with &quot;~&quot; field separator character), such as to generate the dates\_and\_spatial\_range.txt content.
 The second line in the header block identifies the variable-specific details (with &quot;|&quot; field separator character) needed for run-time data queries with each model.